HildaVer/mkdocs-material/docs/getting-started.md

-Material for MkDocs can be directly used from [GitHub] by cloning the repository into a subfolder of your project root which might be useful if you want to use the very latest version:
+Material for MkDocs can be directly used from [GitHub] by cloning the repository into a subfolder of your project root which might be useful if you want to use the very latest version:ok

 ```
 git clone https://github.com/squidfunk/mkdocs-material.git